Joints of varieties: Key ideas

-We begin with a high-level description of the key ideas in the proof of \cref{thm:joints-lines} on joints of lines (also see Guth's book \cite[Section 1.1]{Guth-book} for a nice exposition).
-The proof exposes two tools that are essential in all applications of the polynomial method: \emph{parameter counting} and \emph{vanishing lemma}.
+We begin by recalling the proof of \cref{thm:joints-lines} on joints of lines in $\RR^3$ following \cite{KSS10,Qui09} (also see Guth's book \cite[Section 2.5]{Guth-book} for a nice exposition).
+The proof exposes two tools that are essential in nearly all applications of the polynomial method: \emph{parameter counting} and \emph{vanishing lemma}.

-\emph{Step 1.
-Choosing vanishing conditions.} In the original proof of the joints theorem, one argues the existence of a nonzero polynomial $\FF[x_1,\ldots,x_d]$ that vanishes at all the joints.
-The constraint that a polynomial vanishes at some given point is easily seen to be a homogeneous linear constraint on the coefficients of the polynomial.
-Later works on the joints theorem, e.g., \cite{Zha20,YZ}, extend this idea together with the ``method of multiplicities'' and consider higher order vanishing conditions of the polynomial, e.g., asking a polynomial to vanish to order 3 at a given point.